llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/40_run_demo.md

 **Step 2**: Launch the demo by running:

+if we run the container for the first we need to pull and run the container on the duckiebot

+    laptop $ docker -H hostname.local run -it --net host --privileged -v /data:/data --name base duckietown/rpi-duckiebot-base:megacity /bin/bash

+if the container is already on the duckiebot but has been stopped we can execute

     laptop $ docker -H ![hostname].local start megacity

 Note: Many nodes need to be launched, so it will take quite some time.